Bachelor of Artificial Intelligence (Honours)

 • 17 credit points of core units

-• 3 credit points artificial intelligence capstone units
+• 3 credit points of capstone units

 • 8 credit points which may comprise of: